South Central Railway zone: Workshops

 The zone has mechanical workshops at Mettuguda and Lallaguda.

+The Carriage Workshop at Lallaguda was established in 1893.
+It was then known as the Locomotive, Carriage and Wagon Workshop of the Nizam State Railway (NSR) and renamed as Carriage workshop in 1997.
+Restored wagons, coaches and a variety of artefacts related to railway history are displayed at the workshop.

 Sheds

 The zone has diesel loco sheds at Kazipet and Moula Ali.
 The zone has electric loco sheds at Lallaguda(Secunderabad) and Kazipet.
 The zone has one EMU Car shed at Moula Ali EMU.

 Depots

 The zone has Passenger coach care depots at Hyderabad, Secunderabad, Kacheguda, Kazipet, Nanded and Purna.
 Additionally, Ramagundam, Bellampally have wagon maintenance depots.

 Training institutes

 The zone has training institutes for imparting and learning railway techniques serving both Indian as well foreign railway staff at Secunderabad, Kazipet and Washim.